museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![tom-nook-1f](https://i.imgur.com/njjBgOD.png)

-Lastly, we need to simply unzip the contents and find the flag in the PDF.
+Lastly, we need to unzip the contents and locate the flag inside the PDF.

 ![unzip](https://i.imgur.com/syXLl22.png)